 SOLD AS SINGLES OR PAIRS.
 IF YOU REQUIRE AN ODD NUMBER PLEASE SELECT MULTIPLE SINGLES (i.e. 3 picks = order 3 singles)

-1. Is there sizing required or are they adjustable?
+1. Is there sizing required on the standard finger picks or are they adjustable?

 If your ‘regular’ picks normally overlap, you should have the bands cut shorter.
 The inner teeth work the best when they make full contact all the way around.
 We’ll be happy to work with you on sizing matters if you can describe how much shorter you need.
 This is done at no extra charge.
 It works the best on the Death Grip style since the bands are plain at the ends.
 The shield style may cut into the ornamental work if they’re shortened too much.

 As far as adjustability, keep in mind that only the blades are twice as thick as ‘regular’ picks.
 The bands are fairly thick too, but have been thinned enough to be adjustable.
 Before final shaping, the picks are annealed to make them more pliable for shaping and to reduce metal fatigue which extends the life of the picks.